 Avoid junk foods and sugary drinks

-Junk food contains lots of energy (kilojoules), salt, sugar, and saturated and trans fats while being low in fruit, vegetables and wholegrains.
-Eating too much junk food can lead to overweight and obesity, which is a risk factor for a number of cancers.
-As well as contributing lots of energy, sugar, fat and salt to your diet, junk food takes the place of healthier foods that help reduce your risk of cancer.
+Junk foods are foods that contain lots of energy (kilojoules), salt, sugar, and saturated and trans fats while being low in positive nutrients like vitamins, minerals and fibre.
+Eating too much junk food can lead to weight gain and being above a healthy weight, which is a risk factor for a number of cancers.
+Junk food also takes the place of more nutritious foods (like fruit and vegies and wholegrains) that help reduce your risk of cancer.